ariel-fu/os/lab/overview.md

 ### Initialization

-initcode.S -- The bootloader starts executing the kernel at start. start must be at a fixed known location in memory. start in turn calls the C function main.
+`initcode.S` -- The bootloader starts executing the kernel at start. start must be at a fixed known location in memory. start in turn calls the C function main.

-main.c -- initialization code
+`main.c` -- initialization code

-In main.c:main, the kernel needs to do several things as it starts up.
+In `main.c:main`, the kernel needs to do several things as it starts up.
 Note that the ordering very much matters -- for example, we need the ability to allocate memory before we can build the kernel page table, etc.